-Under his direction, the Peabody Wind Ensemble has given over 40 world premieres and has performed at state, regional, and national conventions.
-Considered “among the very top wind bands in the U.S.” (Fanfare), the Peabody Wind Ensemble has received critical acclaim from contemporary composers such as David Amram, James Syler, Eric Ewazen, H. O. Reed, and Johan de Meij.
+Under his direction, the Peabody Wind Ensemble has given over 40 world premieres, and has performed at State, Regional and National Conventions.
+Considered “among the very top wind bands in the US” (Fanfare), the Peabody Wind Ensemble has received critical acclaim from contemporary composers such as David Amram, James Syler, H. O. Reed and Johan de Meij.

 Their debut CD, From an Antique Land, has been praised as one of the most exciting wind ensemble recordings in recent times and the second CD, Orff, Bird and Reed, was re-released in August 2006 on the Naxos label.
 Of the performance of La Fiesta Mexicana on the second CD, composer, H. Owen Reed in a letter to Dr. Parker writes, “I have just listened, twice, to your brilliant recording of my La Fiesta Mexicana, and I must tell you that it was a thrill to hear my music performed exactly as I always hoped for.
 Your total understanding of the work showed up on all parameters.
 Your tempos were on the mark, and the overall conception of the work was superb.”
-The Orff, Bird and Reed CD was also listed on the Best of the Year Discs for 2006 by Audiophile Audition.
+The Orff, Bird and Reed CD was also listed on the “Best of the Year Discs for 2006” by Audiophile Audition.
 Their second CD for Naxos, Collage: A Celebration of the 150th Anniversary of the Peabody Institute: 1857 – 2007, was the top classical music download (out of more than 12,000 CDs) on eMusic.com for the first half of April 2007.
 Their third CD for Naxos, Trendsetters, was released in the summer of 2009.
 The fourth CD on Naxos, Johan de Meij: The Symphonies, was released to critical acclaim in June 2013, and was a Grammy nominee.

-In his first year as a faculty member at Peabody, Parker reorganized the Peabody Wind Ensemble in its present format after several years of non-existence and was awarded the Peabody Student Council Faculty/Administration Award for outstanding contributions to the Peabody community.
-In the fall of 2000, Parker accepted the first graduate class of wind conducting students.
-Graduates and students of the program are teachers and conductors in high schools and colleges and conductors of military bands, with two recent master’s students accepting positions as conductors with the United States Air Force Band Program.
+In his first year as a faculty member at Peabody, Dr. Parker reorganized the Peabody Wind Ensemble in its present format after several years of non-existence and was awarded the Peabody Student Council Faculty/Administration Award for outstanding contributions to the Peabody Community.
+In the fall of 2000, Dr. Parker accepted the first graduate class of Wind Conducting students.
+Graduates and students of the program are teachers and conductors in high schools and colleges and conductors of military bands, with the most recent a DMA student accepted as a conductor with the United States Air Force Band Program.
 Dr. Parker received his Bachelor of Music from Emporia State University and his Master of Music and Doctor of Philosophy in Music Education with an emphasis in Conducting from the University of Kansas and has completed post- doctoral work at the Laban/Bartenieff Institute of Movement Studies in New York.

 Wind Band Classics